National Graduate Program

 We look for enthusiastic, qualified graduates who have a strong analytical and communication skills for our National Graduate Program.
 Our programme offers you an opportunity to start your career at one of the biggest and most diverse Australian Government departments.

-On our programme we offer you professional development opportunities, mentoring and the chance to help design, develop and deliver policies and programmes that effect the majority of Australians.
+On our programme we offer you professional development opportunities, mentoring and the chance to help design, develop and deliver policies and programmes that affect the majority of Australians.

 Our 10 month programme includes